genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

     }
 }
 ```
+Below, we shall examine the settings that are available for your `config` statement.

 ### Global settings

-**Top level only settings**
+**Top-level-only settings**

-**lmdbAllocateSize**: sets the size of the memory-mapped file where the in-memory cache stores data server query rows.
-This configuration seeting can only be applied at the top level, and affects the whole data server.
+**lmdbAllocateSize**.
+This sets the size of the memory-mapped file where the in-memory cache stores the data server query rows.
+This configuration setting can only be applied at the top level.
+It affects the whole data server.

 By default, the size is defined in bytes.
 To use MB or GB, use the `MEGA_BYTE` or `GIGA_BYTE` functions.
+You can see these in the example below.
 The default is 2 GB.

-Sample:
 ```kotlin
 lmdbAllocateSize = 2.GIGA_BYTE()
 // or
 lmdbAllocateSize = 512.MEGA_BYTE()
 ```

-**Top level and query level settings**
+**Top-level and query-level settings**

-**compression**: if true, it will compress query row data before writing it to the in-memory cache.
+**compression**.
+If this is set to `true`, it will compress the query row data before writing it to the in-memory cache.
 Defaults to `false`.

-**chunkLargeMessages**: if true, it will split large updates into smaller ones.
+**chunkLargeMessages**.
+If this is set to true, it will split large updates into smaller ones.
 Defaults to `false`.

-**defaultStringSize**: size to be used for string storage in the data server in-memory cache.
-Higher values lead to higher memory use and lower values to truncation.
+**defaultStringSize**.
+This is the size to be used for string storage in the data server in-memory cache.
+Higher values lead to higher memory use and lower values lead to truncation.
 Defaults to `40`.

-**batchingPeriod**: delay in millseconds to wait before sending new data to data server clients.
+**batchingPeriod**.
+This is the delay in milliseconds to wait before sending new data to data-server clients.
 Defaults to `500ms`.

-**linearScan**: enables linear scan behaviour in the query definition.
+**linearScan**.
+This enables linear scan behaviour in the query definition.
 If false, it will reject criteria expressions that don't hit defined indexes.
 Defaults to `true`.

-**excludedEmitters**: enables update filtering for a list of process names.
-Any database updated omitted from one of these processes will be ignored.
+**excludedEmitters**.
+This enables update filtering for a list of process names.
+Any database updates that originate from one of these processes will be ignored.
 Defaults to an empty list.

-**enableTypeAwareCriteriaEvaluator**: enables the type-aware criteria evaluator at the data-server level.
+**enableTypeAwareCriteriaEvaluator**This enables the type-aware criteria evaluator at the data-server level.
 Defaults to `false`.
 [Click here to read more](#additional-information-on-enabletypeawarecriteriaevaluator)

 ### Query settings

-**defaultCriteria**: represents the default criteria for the query.
+**defaultCriteria**This represents the default criteria for the query.
 Defaults to `null`.

-**disableAuthUpdates**: Disables real-time auth updates in order to improve overall data server responsiveness and performance.
+**disableAuthUpdates**.
+This disables real-time auth updates in order to improve the overall data responsiveness and performance of the server.
 Defaults to `false`.

-**backJoins**: Enables backward joins on a view query, these need to be configured at the join level of the query to work correctly.
+**backJoins**.
+This enables backwards joins on a view query, these need to be configured at the join level of the query in order to work correctly.
 Defaults to `true`.

 #### enableTypeAwareCriteriaEvaluator